rachelmyers/coffeescript-for-bats/setup/starting_to_learn.md

 You can download Atom from https://atom.io/.

 Even if you have Atom from before (from Boxen or an old install), you may want to download the latest/check to make sure you have the latest version as Atom has changed a lot in the last year or so.

 At the time of writing this, 0.124.0 is the latest version.

+##### CoffeeScript for Atom

+In order to change CoffeeScript to JavaScript we will need a CoffeeScript compiler.
+Don't worry if this doesn't make sense, we will explain why in the training, but to get ready we ask that you install the `coffeescript-build` Atom package (https://atom.io/packages/coffeescript-build).

+To install an Atom package,

+1. Open Atom and from the Atom menu select `Preferences`
+2. Click on `Packages` from the left hand column.
+3. On the right, under `Install Packages` in the text field type in `coffeescript-build` and hit enter
+4. Once Atom searches its packages it should return for you a package with the title `Coffeescript Build`.
+Click on the button `Install`

 #### GitHub for Your OS